The Real Cost of Residential Security Patrol

 Let’s talk numbers.
 Generally, you can expect to pay between $25 and $40 per hour for a professional unarmed security guard.
 For an armed security guard, the rate typically ranges from $25 to $70 per hour.
 So, what’s behind that price difference?
 It comes down to specialized skills and qualifications.
 You aren’t just paying for the firearm; you’re investing in the extensive, ongoing training required to carry and potentially use it safely and legally.
 This includes certifications, higher insurance costs, and the advanced judgment needed to de-escalate dangerous situations.

-The Value of Advanced Training and Deterrence
+The Added Value of Training and Deterrence

 The primary value of an armed guard often lies in deterrence.
 For high-risk environments like jewelry stores, banks, or cannabis dispensaries, the visible presence of an armed officer sends a clear message to potential criminals: this is not an easy target.
 This proactive effect can stop an incident before it even begins.
 Beyond deterrence, these officers have advanced training to respond decisively to active threats.
 They are equipped to handle worst-case scenarios, providing a level of protection that is simply not possible for an unarmed guard.
 This capability is crucial for businesses that handle large amounts of cash or high-value goods.